JShivali/Image-Orientation-Classification-Using-decision-tree/README.md

 phase, else compare value of data with 128 and decide which feature to consider next.
 3. For every image, go on appending the predicted classification to a dictionary.

 ### Results:
 Our algorithm was optimal at depth 9 with accuracy of 61.93%

-### Captured Test Observation:
-1. Depth Vs accuracy:
-I tried to run our algorithm on different depths.
-We observed that the performance increases as depth increased till a certain point and then started decreasing.

-2. Depth Vs time required (for threshold entropy as 0.4):

-3. Data size vs accuracy (for depth of 9):

-4. Threshold Entropy versus accuracy (for depth of 9):
-Optimal results were found for entropy 0.4.

 Please refer the report attached to view the results and experimental evaluation